-What differentiates the Villa Borghese from other large parks such as Hyde Park or Central Park is the perfect combination between nature and Roman art.
-In its gardens you will find buildings, sculptures, monuments and fountains created at different times by famous artists.
+What differentiates Villa Borghese from other large parks such as Hyde Park or Central Park is the perfect combination between nature and Roman art.
+Villa Borghese is home to interesting architectural elements, sculptures, monuments and fountains created at different times by famous artists.

 If you have enough time in Rome, travel with children or are looking for a little relaxation, the Villa Borghese is a mandatory stop in your itinerary.